 3. Check the suggested retail price

-Know what the real suggested retail price is of the product.
-Whether by design or error, it’s not that unusual to see inflated retail pricing so your discount appears higher than it actually is.
+Know what the real suggested retail price is of the product, which you often can find by going to the manufacturer's website.
+Whether by design or error, it’s not that unusual to see inflated retail pricing so that your discount appears higher than it actually is.

 5. Check out the seller

 Look carefully at who is selling and who is shipping the item you want.
-An item may be shipped by Amazon on behalf of another seller with a returns or exchange policy that is different from Amazon’s—and not to your liking.
-Items that are both sold and shipped by Amazon will be tagged as eligible for free shipping via Amazon Prime (Amazon Prime costs $99 pre-paid for the year or $10.99 per month).
+An item may be shipped by Amazon on behalf of another seller with a return or exchange policy that is different from Amazon’s—and not to your liking.
+Items that are both sold and shipped by Amazon will be tagged as eligible for free shipping via Amazon Prime (Amazon Prime costs $119 pre-paid for the year or $12.99 per month).

 And check out a seller's feedback rating before buying.
 If it has very few reviews or a satisfaction rating less than 90%, you may want to take your business elsewhere.